A scalable Bayesian double machine learning framework, with application to racial disproportionality assessment: Discussion

 \section{Discussion}

 In this paper, we introduce a Bayesian procedure for semi-parametric partially linear structural regression which allows us to place a specific prior to the parameter of interest.
 In addition, this approach also addresses issues in high-dimensional scenarios.
-By integrating double machine learning method and sample splitting procedure into our Bayesian framework, it preserves key asymptotic properties and consistent estimation on the parameter of interest.
+By integrating double ML method and sample splitting procedure into our Bayesian framework, it preserves key asymptotic properties and consistent estimation on the parameter of interest.
 In particular, we showed that computations following this paradigm yield valid posterior inference in terms of coverage according to \cite{monahan1992proper}.
-Our approach also accommodates flexible machine learning models for treatment and outcome, mitigating the impact of model misspecification.
-In our application, we estimate the effect of impact of ethnic disproportionality in stop and search for expressive crimes in London with an informative prior, and conclude that stop and search practices in London are disproportionally distributed among London boroughs and disproportionality involving the Black community is mitigated by considering the proportion of the Black population for expressive crimes.
-The ethnic composition of demographics plays a significant role in affecting the identified disproportionality, with lower DI alleviated by higher percentage of black population in target boroughs.
-In other words, our analysis reveals that police are more aggressively policing Black individuals in areas that are predominantly white.
+Our approach also accommodates flexible ML models for treatment and outcome, mitigating the impact of model misspecification.
+Although we focus on a partially linear model in this paper, the proposed framework can be extended to a broad class of orthogonal moment conditions demonstrated in \cite{chernozhukov2018double}.
+In particular, any causal estimand that admits a Neyman-orthogonal score representation can, in principle, be incorporated within our Bayesian double ML framework.
+This includes a range of targets such as average treatment effects and heterogeneous treatment effects, under binary, continuous, or multivalued treatments.
+Extending the framework to these settings would primarily involve specifying the corresponding orthogonal score and adapting the proposed posterior construction.
+It preserves the advantages of flexible nuisance estimation using ML methods and coherent uncertainty quantification.